DaveChP/bash-journal-app/readMe.md

 ![screen shot of a new journal page opened in TextEdit](/journal-screen-shot.png)

-**Figure** showing screen shot of a TextEdit window opened with **journal** and ready to be written to.
-Not the date-stamped filename, and the nicely formatted entry date at the beginning of the document.
+**Figure** *showing screen shot of a TextEdit window opened with **journal** and ready to be written to.
+Note the date-stamped filename, and the nicely formatted entry date at the beginning of the document*

 The document's file name contains a numeric date/time reference allowing journal entries to be ordered and searched more easily.
 All files are stored in a directory named `journal` at the User's root (`~/journal/`).